BLACK BEAR MANOR

 The Christensen and Hirth families are proud to be the new owners of the Black Bear Manor as of 2022.
 We are honored and excited to be continuing the legacy of the Black Bear Manor as a warm and welcoming retreat for all guests.
-Daily operations are handled by our on-site manager, Elizabeth Bingham, who is living at the Black Bear Manor and brings a wealth of hospitality experience and passion to this new adventure.
+Daily operations are handled by our on-site manager, John Iwanicki, who is living at the Black Bear Manor and brings a wealth of hospitality experience and passion to this new adventure.

 Hello I am Spencer Christensen, originally from Alaska, but I spent my teenage years growing up in Idaho.
 My wife and I have lived in Colorado for over a decade, and all of our children were born in Colorado.
 My wife, Jessica, is from Oklahoma.
 We absolutely love Colorado.
 I have worked in organizational development and as an entrepreneur for 15 years.
 My professional love is in providing jobs in the economy and in bringing top-notch services to Colorado.

 Hi, I am Anita Hirth.
 My life journey has taken me around the world and finally to beautiful Western Colorado where I am so blessed to now call Grand Junction my home.
 My husband Douglas is proud to serve Western Colorado as a general surgeon, and I have been involved in the real estate and hospitality industries in Colorado for years.
 I find hospitality to be incredibly rewarding and exciting, and I am beyond thrilled to have the opportunity to serve the guests of the Black Bear Manor.